MaxKiv/glorified_gantry/readme.md

 - Invalidate all PDOs before mapping, currently TPDO4 isnt in CUSTOM_TPDOS, so its never changed from the default and will generate warnings

+- All R/TPDO code makes heavy assumptions on the R/TPDO mapping, which makes it hard to change anything.
+Generalising would be better.

 # Set up physical CAN

 ```bash